alan-turing-institute/rds-course/coursebook/modules/m2/2-02-07-MissingData.md

 ### Dealing with Missing Values

 How do we deal with missing values?
-There are many approaches, we lay two simple and popular varieties below:
+There are many approaches, we outline two simple and popular varieties below:

 #### Listwise Deletion

 Simply drop any rows that contain missing values.
 This is the simplest method of dealing with missing data!

 However, this can introduce bias.
 We should consider *why* the data is missing.
 Listwise deletion will introduce bias when the remaining data can no longer be reflective of the original data.

 #### Single Imputation